candacepinero/candacepinero/README.md

 ### Hi there 👋

-I'm Candace, a software engineer my journey kicked off in April 2022, all thanks to a friend who sparked my interest in coding.
+I'm Candace, and I'm a software engineer.
+My journey kicked off in April 2022, all thanks to a friend who sparked my interest in coding.
 While juggling my responsibilities and role as a team lead at Walmart, I used my break time to delve into self-guided learning of HTML, CSS, and JavaScript.

 To further refine my skills, I embraced the challenge of General Assembly's intensive 12-week Full Stack Immersive program.
 Over the subsequent three months, I immersed myself in an extensive curriculum covering a spectrum of languages and technologies such as HTML, CSS, JavaScript, React, Python, jQuery, Express, EJS, Django, PostgreSQL, MongoDB, Node.js, Material-UI, and Materialize.
 My dedication paid off, and I graduated from the program in July 2022.